 Miles Bradley Building is participating in deck safety awareness all throughout the month of May in Michigan.
-With all the storms that have been rolling through, you never know if you deck has sustained any damage from falling debris or regular wear and tear.
+With all the storms that have been rolling through, you never know if your deck has sustained any damage from falling debris or regular wear and tear.
 Letting your old wooden unsealed deck rot doesn’t make your time outside enjoyable or safe.

 This point especially rings true for all the DIYers out there who may have missed a step or safety code when building their deck.
 Getting a professional deck inspection will not only give you peace of mind but will ensure that your investment will pay off in the long run.
 We encourage everyone to get their old deck regularly inspected by a licensed professional to ensure that they are safe and up to code.

 Over the years, code requirements for decks have changed.
-Older decks may not be built to adhere today’s code requirements and can cause a safety hazard.
+Older decks may not be built to adhere to today’s code requirements and can cause a safety hazard.
 One example of an overlooked Some older decks were not built using the correct deck tension hardware which can cause ledger failures.

-Code requirements were established to protect the consumer and any future buyers of the consumer’s.
+Code requirements were established to protect the consumer and any future buyers of the consumer.
 Repairing an old wooden deck can be costly, and in some cases replacing a deck may be the only option.
 That’s why getting an inspection can help you catch any problems before they start.

 As a supporter of NADRA or the North America Deck and Railing Association, we are highly qualified deck builders that can provide a deck inspection for you.
 Miles Bradley has the training, expertise, and special knowledge to provide deck inspections and repair your damaged deck.
 We can help repair and replace your old deck with new composite deck materials that can stand the test of time.
 All decks that we construct are up to code and will pass any inspection with flying colors.

 Are you still splashing around your pool?
-We know there are lots of things to take care of when caring for a pool amongst the pool toys, chemicals, temperature, cleaning and safety but most people don’t think about the deck right beside the pool.
+We know there are lots of things to take care of when caring for a pool amongst the pool toys, chemicals, temperature, cleaning, and safety but most people don’t think about the deck right beside the pool.

 One way to help with this wear and tear is to change what chemicals you’re using in your pool.
-There are many options for keeping your pool clean with out using such harsh chemicals.
+There are many options for keeping your pool clean without using such harsh chemicals.
 We recommend talking with your local pool and spa supplier to get more info.

-We can repair and give your deck a new coating to protect it from next years pool water damage.
+We can repair and give your deck a new coating to protect it from next year’s pool water damage.
 We can guide you on the best option for your deck;

 Are you ready to repair or completely rebuild your pool deck?
 We do complete deck remodeling or repairs whatever your deck needs.
 Want another color?
 Style?
 Advice?
 Call TODAY 248-478-8660 serving Michigan and the Chicago Land area.